Mastering Maintenance Strategies: Types, Benefits, and Impacts

 Pros:

-• Reduced equipment failures by identifying issues early.
+• Reduced equipment downtime by scheduling maintenance proactively.

 Cons:

-• High initial costs for labor, tools, and scheduling.
+• High upfront investment in labor, tools, and scheduling.

 2. Reactive Maintenance